Healthdirect Free Australian health advice you can count on.

 Should I be tested for heart disease?

-The term heart disease refers to a group of conditions that affect the heart.
-These include coronary heart disease and heart failure.
-If you have the early stages of heart disease, you may not notice any symptoms.
-Understanding your risk of heart disease can help you take steps to reduce it and to protect your heart.
+In the early stages of heart disease, you may not have any symptoms.
+Understanding your risk may help you take steps to lower it and protect your heart.

 Am I at risk of heart disease?